cyberphone/web2native-bridge/README.md

 ### Architecture
 The Web2Native Bridge emulator always invokes a central proxy located at <code>proxy/install/w2nb-proxy</code>.<br>

-The proxy in turn delegates a call to the specific target application located at<br><code>
+The proxy in turn dispatches a call to the specific target application located at<br><code>
 proxy/install/apps/</code>*dottedpath*<code>/</code>*dottedpath*<code>.jar</code>.

 Common Java libraries may be stored in <code>proxy/install/libs</code>.